 Now, case-based screening leaves no room for fortune-telling.
 In an extensive study, Schmidt & Hunter (1998) discovered that screening methods focused on evaluating actual skills are the most reliable when predicting future job performance.
 In fact, they’re almost double more efficient than unstructured interviews.

 And there’s some truth to it.
 Mark, a British recruiter, posted some time ago about his experience with one of his candidates.
 The candidate told him that he had gone through 11 interviews with one company.
 Eleven.
 Is that truly necessary to judge one’s fit?

 The beauty of case-based screening lies in our approach.
-The cases we create are customised for a position specifically within your organisation.
+The cases we create are tailor-made for a position within your organisation specifically.
 What does it mean to you?
 You’ll be able to look for the exact set of skills you need and forget about the lengthy process.